 Hand sanitisers are available throughout the castle.
 Please use these liberally during your visit.

 In addition to existing toilet facilities, high-quality portable WCs will be in place in The West Ward.
-We will be operating a one in, one out system.

 Rigorous cleaning programmes will be in place throughout the day, while touch points such as handrails, handles, taps and benches will be disinfected and wiped down regularly.

 Takeaway refreshments are available from our new Tack Room Cafe for you to enjoy in outdoor spaces while our newly refurbished Clock Tower Tearoom has indoor seating.

 You are welcome to bring a picnic.
 Please remember to tidy up after you and dispose of any litter carefully or take it home with you.

 Dogs are welcome at Bamburgh Castle in our grounds only.
 Dogs must be kept on leads at all times and we ask that you clean up after your dog.